 DockerHub now has 900K apps, up from 15K apps in 2014 and some 14 million hosts are now running Docker.
 There have been 12 billion image pulls over the past four years, a number that represents a mind-boggling growth rate of 390,000%!

-Another noteworthy takeaway from this year’s DockerCon is the number and diversity of use cases that were presented.
-For instance, Docker has now been documented for use in:
+A top takeaway from this year’s DockerCon is the number and diversity of use cases that were presented.
+Docker helps:

-- Processing $ billions in transactions per day
+- Process $ billions in transactions per day

 Sacrifice to the ‘Demo Gods’

 This year’s conference kicked off with an introduction by Solomon Hykes, Docker’s Founder and CTO.
-Hykes revealed quite a few intriguing things that really got the crowd amped up — specifically, better tools for developers and less friction in the development cycle.
-To demonstrate these changes, a few examples were provided based on common developer frustrations, including:
+Hykes revealed a few intriguing things that really got the crowd amped up with better tools for developers to create less friction in the development cycle.
+To highlight the changes, a few examples were given from common developer frustrations, including:

 Example #1: “My container images are too big!”